 The hereby acknowledges that the School (Independent organization) Board of Broward County, Florida, has agreed to permit it to place collection boxes on its school properties.
 The agrees to place (Independent organization) such boxes subject to the conditions for the lo cation of the boxes and their size and appearance as may be required by the school principal.
-The (Independent organization) acknowledges and agrees that the School Boar rd of Broward County, Florida, its officers, directors, agents, and employees, disclaim any responsibility for the security of the boxes or the security of the contents of such.
-In light of the above agreements and/or under rstandings, the (Independent organization) and its successors and assigns, hereby agrees to save, hold harmless and indemnify THE SCHOOL BOARD OF BROWARD COUNTY, FLOR IDA, its employees, agents, and officers from all cost, injury and damage incurred by a ny person or property whatsoever caused by the activity mentioned above.
-Any costs, in juries, or damages shall include, in the event of a legal proceeding, court costs, exper ses of litigation and reasonable attorneys' fees.

-IN WITNESS WHEREOF, the parties hereto have hereunto set their hands this

-Day of , 20.
+The (Independent organization) acknowledges and agrees that the School Boa directors, agents, and employees, disclaim any responsibility for the security of the boxes or the security of the contents of such.
+In light of the above agreements and/or under (Independent organization) and its successors and assigns, hereby agrees • SCHOOL BOARD OF BROWARD COUNTY, FLOR from all cost, injury and damage incurred by a ny person or property whatsoever caused by the activity mentioned above.
+Any costs, in juries, or damages shall include, in the event of a legal proceeding, court costs, exper ises of litigation and reasonable attorneys' fees.
+IN WITNESS WHEREOF, the parties hereto hav e hereunto set their hands this Day of , 20 Independent Representative This person signing this document represents s he/she has the authority to sign it.